 • The World of Microorganisms

-This gives a broad base in the biological sciences on which to build Stage 2 and Stage 3 studies.
-This module combination provides students, who may be undecided as to their final specialist degree area, with considerable flexibility as they enter Stage 2; at this stage students enrolled in Marine Biology can move into Zoology or Biological Sciences
+Stage 1 gives a broad base in the biological sciences on which to build Stage 2 and Stage 3 studies.
+This module combination provides students, who may be undecided as to their final specialist degree area, with considerable flexibility as they enter Stage 2; at this stage students enrolled in Marine Biology can move into Zoology or Biological Sciences and vice versa.

 • Animal Behaviour